Harshitpandey21/notes-app/README.md

 # 📝 Notes App — Backend API

 A multi-user notes service built with **FastAPI** and **SQLite**.
-Users can register, log in, create notes, pin/unpin and share them with others.
+Users can register, log in, create notes, pin/unpin notes and share them with others.

 ---